ClassicPress/ClassicPress-docs/installing-classicpress/index.md

 We update the plugin as quickly as possible when a new version of WordPress comes out, but we do need to test each new version for compatibility with the plugin first.

-If you would like to migrate from a different version of WordPress **at your own risk**, you can use the following code in your current theme's `functions.php` file or an `mu-plugin` to enable the migration (more details available [on the plugin's readme page](https://github.com/ClassicPress/ClassicPress-Migration-Plugin#how-can-i-use-this-plugin-with-an-unsupported-version-of-wordpress)):
+If you would like to migrate from a different version of WordPress **at your own risk**, you can use the following code in your current theme's `functions.php` file or a `mu-plugin` to enable the migration (more details available [on the plugin's readme page](https://github.com/ClassicPress/ClassicPress-Migration-Plugin#how-can-i-use-this-plugin-with-an-unsupported-version-of-wordpress)):

 `add_filter( 'classicpress_ignore_wp_version', '__return_true' );`